 Applicants must have a B.A. or B.S. degree from an accredited institution and submit letters of recommendation, a self-statement, and a project proposal.
 Applications are accepted for the Fall quarter only.

 Please note that admission into this program DOES NOT require the GRE exam.
-However, applicants with a GPA below 3.20 are encouraged to take the GRE exam to help boost eligibility.

 To view complete admission criteria for the University of California, Riverside please visit http://graduate.ucr.edu/grad_admissions.html

 The "Writing Sample"

 Applicants to the program should demonstrate significant professional skill by submitting in manuscript form one of the following: 10-15 pages of poetry, a maximum of 25 pages of fiction or nonfiction, or the first act or a maximum of 25 pages of a screenplay or play.

 How do I Apply?

 For general information on application fees, deadlines, supplementary documentation and to access the online application please visit http://graduate.ucr.edu/domestic.html

 Requirements for Master of Fine Arts (MFA) in Creative Writing & Writing for the Performing Arts